Redefining Digital Health Interfaces with Large Language Models: Introduction

-We achieve this by enabling LLMs to use external tools, thereby not solely relying on the inherent capabilities of a given LLM but imbuing them with approved medical tools and other sources of information.
+By default, LLMs do not possess the ability to access external tools or information.
+We augment the base functionality of LLMs and enable them to access approved medical tools and other sources of information, thereby not solely relying on the inherent capabilities of a given LLM.
 This approach is scalable to multiple predictive models, unifying digital tools within a single, natural language-based interface.
-This combines the strengths of LLMs with digital healthcare tools, while overcoming limitations of both, and is in contrast to previous applications of LLMs in medicine.
-LLMs help engender trust in risk scores by enabling increased, dynamic interactions with the model, previously identified as a key feature \cite{lakkaraju2022rethinking}.
-The ability to adapt and tailor interactions is important since the most appropriate interface or dialogue cannot be pre-specified; instead, it depends on the clinician and the patient.
-Furthermore, studies have demonstrated high usability of LLMs, even with limited experience \cite{Skjuve2023user}, which is critical for successful clinical deployment.
-From an LLM perspective, since the LLM does not itself issue predictions or supply specific knowledge, the potential for hallucinations is limited and we ensure actionable information is provided by approved clinical sources.
+By adopting a systems approach, the LLM does not itself issue predictions and can access relevant domain-specific information, rather than needing to supply specific knowledge itself.
+Consequently, the potential for hallucinations is limited and we ensure actionable information is provided by approved clinical sources.

+As an example of our approach, we specifically focused on risk scoring \cite{moons2009prognosis} and considered cardiovascular disease (CVD), the most common cause of mortality globally \cite{Muthiah2022}.
+Primary prevention uses prognostic models to estimate the future risk of developing CVD.
+This allows high-risk individuals to be identified and their risk to be managed via interventions, such as lifestyle modifications or pharmaceuticals.
+Numerous CVD risk scores have previously been developed, for example the Framingham score \cite{DAgostino2008} in the United States, SCORE2 \cite{SCORE2} in Europe, and QRisk3 \cite{Hippisley-Cox2017CVD} in the UK.
+We begin by developing an improved risk score for CVD using AutoPrognosis 2.0 \cite{Imrie2023AutoPrognosis}, an open-source automated machine learning framework for developing diagnostic and prognostic models.
+We then demonstrate a novel LLM-based interface for both our prognostic model and existing risk scores.
+We provide several illustrative examples of dynamic interactions that substantially extend the capabilities of existing fixed interfaces.